Identity Governance & Administration

 From an auditability and compliance perspective, governance offers several approaches:

-All the actions carried out on accounts and rights are traced, allowing the use of standard reports or the construction of a specific reporting.
+All actions carried out on accounts and rights are traced, enabling the use of standard reports or the construction of specific reporting.

-By defining a risk level for the different rights available, it is possible to target controls on users at risk.
+By defining a risk level for the various rights available, it is possible to target controls at high-risk users.

-To ensure that the rights of a user are always in line with his activity, regular certification campaigns of the rights are possible, for example via the line manager or the resource owner.
+To ensure that a user’s rights are always in line with his or her activity, regular rights certification campaigns are possible, for example via the line manager or the resource owner.

 Self-Service

-Finally, the governance of identities and authorizations has the objective of decentralizing management actions.
+Finally, the governance of identities and empowerments has the objective of decentralizing management acts.

 Thus, it is possible to provide the user with interfaces for :

-Numerous consultants dedicated to identity and authorization governance with an average experience of over 4 years in the field of integration and 7 years in the field of consulting and project management;
+A large number of consultants dedicated to identity and authorization governance, with an average experience of over 4 years in integration and 7 years in consulting and project management;

-More than 5 active partnerships with major market players (IBM, Ilex International, Kleverware, SailPoint, Saviynt) and a real expertise with other editors such as Brainwave, One Identity, Microsoft, NetIQ, Sun IDM, etc. ;
+More than 5 active partnerships with major market players (IBM, Ilex International, Kleverware, SailPoint, Saviynt) and real expertise with other vendors such as Brainwave, One Identity, Microsoft, NetIQ, Sun IDM, etc. ;

 Over 30 publisher certifications acquired;

-More than 120 projects in progress as of August 1, 2022, including more than 75 new projects in 2022 of all sizes (from a few dozen days to more than 1,000 days) and of all types (scoping, project management, audit, integration, TMA, CDS), with a commitment to results (fixed price) or to means (contracting)
+More than 120 projects underway as of 01/08/2022, including more than 75 new projects in 2022, of all sizes (from a few dozen days to more than 1,000 days) and of all types (scoping, project management, audit, integration, TMA, CDS), with a commitment to results (fixed-price) or resources (time and materials).

 DAG: Data Access Governance